gacetta/notes/authentication.md

 2. Managing a session - ensure a user remains authenticated.
 Usually done using cookies

 ## Authorization vs Authentication
-`authorization` is different than `authentication`.
-It is the process by which we control which resources an authenticated user is allowed to access.
+`authorization` (different than `authentication`) - the process by which we control which resources an authenticated user is allowed to access.

 ## HTTP vs HTTPS
 `HTTPS` - Hypertext Transfer Protocol Secure.